 - Brown sugar

-- Mirin (can substitute white wine or rice vinegar with 1 tsp sugar per tablespoon added)
+- Mirin (can substitute white wine or rice vinegar with 1 teaspoon sugar per tablespoon added)

 - Sesame oil